-If you are using the VMware vSphere web client, be sure to take a look at this article.
+If you are using the VMware vSphere web client, and need to add a license, be sure to take a look at this article.
 Remember, the C# client is going away.
 If you want to learn more about the newest vSphere client for accessing hosts directly based on HTML5, be sure to look at my favorite feature of it.

 Need to update your vSphere Licenses?
 No matter what version of vSphere you are running, here is how: